ucr-riple/NullAwayAnnotator/runner/README.md

 #### Dependencies
 1. `NullAway` checker must be activated with version >= `0.9.7`
-2. `Annotator Scanner` checker must be activated with version >= `1.2.6-LOCAL`, see more about `Scanner` [here](../scanner/README.md).
+2. `TypeAnnotatorScanner` checker must be activated with version >= `1.2.6-LOCAL`, see more about `TypeAnnotatorScanner` [here](../type-annotator-scanner/README.md).

 #### Error Prone Flags
 ```
 "-Xep:NullAway:ERROR", // to activate NullAway
 "-XepOpt:NullAway:SerializeFixMetadata=true",
 "-XepOpt:NullAway:FixSerializationConfigPath=path_to_nullaway_config.xml",
-"-Xep:AnnotatorScanner:ERROR", // to activate Annotator AnnotatorScanner
+"-Xep:TypeAnnotatorScanner:ERROR", // to activate Annotator TypeAnnotatorScanner
-"-XepOpt:AnnotatorScanner:ConfigPath=path_to_scanner_config.xml",
+"-XepOpt:TypeAnnotatorScanner:ConfigPath=path_to_scanner_config.xml",
 ```

 `path_to_nullaway_config.xml` and `path_to_scanner_config.xml` are config files which **are not necessary** to create at the time of preparing the project.